Pony Racing on the sands of the Emerald Isle

 "I've been racing since I was 10," aspiring jockey Mikey McGuane tells CNN ahead of this year's event.
 "I've had almost 100 rides and 13 winners.
 I'd love to be like Colin Keane who started his career in Geesala."

-With his father John and older brother David both acclaimed jockeys, one youngster who has a lot to live up to is 15-year-old Phillip Egan.
+With his father John and older brother David both acclaimed jockeys, one youngster with a lot to live up to is 15-year-old Phillip Egan.

 "It's about the grassroots and this is where we all start," Egan tells CNN.
 "All everybody wants is a winner!"